-However, its Bluetooth latency is high with iOS and Android devices, so it may not be suitable for watching videos.
-That said, some apps compensate for latency differently, so your real-world experience may vary.
-Overall, its balanced sound profile and built-in Alexa support make it a solid choice.
+Unfortunately, it has high latency with iOS and Android devices via Bluetooth, so it isn't very suitable for watching movies and videos.
+However, some apps compensate for latency differently, so your real-world experience may differ.
+If you're looking for a good speaker that supports Alexa, this versatile speaker is a solid choice.

 If you're looking for a speaker with better latency performance, check out the Bose Portable Smart Speaker.
 While its battery life isn't as long as that of the Sonos Move, it has lower latency with iOS and Android devices, so it's good for watching movies and videos.
 Even so, it's important to note that apps compensate for latency differently, so your real-world experience may differ.
 That said, this speaker has a slightly boomy default sound profile, which you can customize to your liking thanks to the bass and treble sliders available in its companion app.
 It also offers fantastic voice assistant support, with Google Assistant and Alexa built-in.
 The assistants do a great job of understanding when you're far from the speaker and when you're in noisier settings.
 However, it can't get very loud and has a lot of compression artifacts at max volume, which can affect the clarity of your audio during louder listening sessions.